 The Stream Settings tab is open by default.
 Look directly under the label to find the stream key you need for OBS.
-Click Copy to send the 16-character string to the clipboard.
-You can also click the Reveal eyeball button to expose the string for 10 seconds and enter them manually in OBS.
+Click Copy to send the long string of characters to the clipboard.
+You can also click the Show Stream Key eyeball button to expose the string for 10 seconds and enter them manually in OBS.

 Whatever you do, keep this number secret.
 You don’t want anyone else to have it since they could stream on your account without your permission.

 Step 1: Download OBS from the official website and install it as you would any other program.
 Run it as an administrator, and head into the Settings panel using the relevant button located in the bottom right corner.

 Step 2: On the following pop-up screen, use the Video and Output tabs to select your chosen frame rates, resolution, and bit rate — they control your audio quality.
 To see the ideal settings for YouTube, check out Google’s relevant support page.

-Step 3: Go to the Stream tab using the left-hand menu and select YouTube/YouTube Gaming from the Service drop-down menu.
+Step 3: Go to the Stream tab using the left-hand menu and select YouTube -RTMPS from the Service drop-down menu.

 Step 4: In the Stream Key field, type or paste your YouTube stream key.
 That links OBS with YouTube so the software streams straight to your channel.

 Step 5: Click Audio on the left-hand menu.
-Each device on that page represents one potential audio source in your livestream.
+Each audio device on that page represents one potential audio source in your livestream.
 If you want viewers to hear in-game or desktop audio, set one of the Desktop Audio settings to your system’s audio output.
-If you want your viewers to hear you, select your microphone from the drop-down next to Mix/Auxiliary Audio.
+If you want your viewers to hear you, select your microphone from the drop-down next to Mic/Auxiliary Audio.

 Step 6: Exit the settings panel by clicking Apply > OK.

 Step 7: In the main window, click the Plus icon under the Sources heading toward the bottom.
 If you want to stream game footage, click Game Capture listed on the pop-up menu.